 - Lost wages to recover from the injury or illness, or your loss of total earning capacity if you cannot work.

-If you or a loved one suspect that you are the victim of medical malpractice, it is in your best interest to talk with an attorney and see if you have a case.
+If you or a loved one suspect that you are the victim of medical malpractice, it is in your best interest to talk with a lawyer and see if you have a case.

 Attorney Seth Gladstein can help you with your claim.
 He has helped countless patients just like you to hold physicians and hospitals accountable for their actions and help them to receive compensation that they deserve for the damages caused by that medical negligence.